 and find it hard to imagine as it measures just 12" or so high and

-only 20" across, but this piece does
+only 20" across, but pieces like this have a nice

 Some of the largest and most prolific makers of toy